Freedom Service Dogs of America

 One particular group of individuals that Freedom Service Dogs provides with service dogs are military veterans suffering from post-traumatic stress disorder (PTSD).
 The need for veteran assistance has experienced a significant increase in recent years, and Freedom Service Dogs is honored to be one of the few organizations that provide dogs who are specially trained for this purpose.

 As part of a new program established in 2009, called Operation Freedom, these service dogs are trained to help veterans with a wide range of everyday tasks, such as retrieving various small items, pushing a light switch or an emergency alert button, opening doors, and much more for up to 50 different cues.
-For veterans with mobility related disabilities, FSD provides service dogs who can act as a brace when standing up or transferring to and from a wheelchair, or those who can help with balance while walking.
+For veterans with mobility-related disabilities, FSD provides service dogs who can act as a brace when standing up or transferring to and from a wheelchair, or those who can help with balance while walking.

 Whether the person in need is a veteran or a regular civilian, their disability can cause not only physical but also mental distress.
-Thus, even the simple fact of having a service animal with them at all times can help relieve symptoms of psychological trauma, such as flashbacks, nightmares, or a discomfort in the presence of large gatherings of people.
+Thus, even the simple fact of having a service animal with them at all times can help relieve symptoms of psychological trauma, such as flashbacks, nightmares, or discomfort in the presence of large gatherings of people.
 The difference that a service dog can make to a person in their care is truly astonishing!

 In order to train these dogs to be the best form of assistance for these and so many other deserving people with disabilities, Freedom Service Dogs spends $25,000 and approximately 7 to 12 months on each service dog.
 This sum includes rescuing the dogs, training them for the appropriate tasks, as well as feeding and caring for them until they are ready to be matched with their new parent.
 How does FSD ensure that these costs are covered and yet the person in need receives the dog at no cost whatsoever?

 Several times each year, Freedom Service Dogs receives proceeds from a wide range of exciting events, where you and your family can have a great time while helping raise money for the FSD program.
-Upcoming fundraisers for the cause include:

-Not only does Freedom Service Dogs help people, it helps dogs too!
+Not only does Freedom Service Dogs help people, but it also helps dogs too!
 All of their dogs are taken from shelters and rescue groups and given a new purpose in life.
 The team at FSD uses positive reinforcement to ensure that the dogs are happy in their new roles and provide the highest level of service to the person with a disability.
 Each service dog also receives support from the FSD program for the duration of their life.

 Although most of FSD’s dogs graduate to become fully task-trained and certified service dogs, some may be released from the program before its completion.
-Some of the common reasons include the lack of a proper temperament or minor health deficiencies that could prevent long-term service.
+Some of the common reasons include the lack of proper temperament or minor health deficiencies that could prevent long-term service.
 In such cases, Freedom Service Dogs offers people with no disabilities the opportunity to adopt these wonderful companion dogs.
 FSD believes that every dog in its care deserves a second chance at a happy life, whether being an everyday hero for a person in need or simply being part of a loving family.

 More on the FSD

-Started in 1987 as a two-person company, Freedom Service Dogs has grown into a much needed service dog training company, receiving a multitude of national recognition and support.
-They actively pursue our shared ideologies of education, force-free training, ethics and professionalism, which is why we salute Freedom Service Dogs!
+Started in 1987 as a two-person company, Freedom Service Dogs has grown into a much-needed service dog training company, receiving a multitude of national recognition and support.
+They actively pursue our shared ideologies of education, force-free training, ethics, and professionalism, which is why we salute Freedom Service Dogs!